xkq1qkx/xkq1qkx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🤖 About me

-Hi!
-I am a third-year undergrad in the school of EECS, Peking University, majoring in Computer Science.
+Hi👋🏻！ I am a third-year undergraduate student at Peking University, majoring in Computer Science in the School of Electronics Engineering and Computer Science (EECS), and pursuing a dual degree in Sociology through the Department of Sociology.

 I worked with [Yuanfei Wang](https://yuanfei-wang.github.io), [Ruihai Wu](https://warshallrho.github.io) and [Xiaojie Zhang]() at PKU-Agibot Lab, where I was fortunate to be advised by Prof.[Hao Dong](https://zsdonghao.github.io).